makersacademy/CV/README.md

 **Helping Humans** (January 2017 to December 2017)
 *Regional Business Development Manager*
-Brought this Melbourne based startup drinks supplier to the Sydney market.
+I was given the opportunity to bring this Melbourne based startup drinks supplier to the Sydney market.
 I secured 90 new stockists in the first six months of operation.
-Initially working on my own before hiring and training staff.
+Initially I was working on my own before hiring and training staff.

 **Pets Corner** (September 2015 to May 2016)
 *Branch Manager*
-Initially I took this role as a stepping stone before going travelling.
+I originally took this role as a stepping stone before going travelling.
 However after 2 weeks on the job they promoted me to manager and gave me a brand new shop.
 During my time at the shop sales of target goods went from 0% to 75% of total sales.

 **Mello Drinks** (June 2015 to September 2015)